hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

 ### Lecture Notes

 + Bayesian approaches
-  + full Bayesian model: try to compute the posterior probability of every possible setting of the parameters of a model
+  + full model: trying to compute the posterior probability of every possible setting of the parameters of a model
-  + reduced form of the Bayesian approach: look for single set of parameters that is best compomise between
+  + reduced form: looking for single set of parameters that is best compromise between
     + fitting my prior beliefs about what the parametres should be like
     + fitting the data observed